columbiaspace/columbiaspace.org/_posts/2024-5-17-microbio-parabolic-flight.markdown

 categories: microbio
 ---

-The Space Microbiology mission spent the academic year learning about spaceflight and its effects on biological systems–namely, spaceflight-induced anemia and decreased bone density due to long-term exposure to microgravity.
+The Astrobiology mission spent the academic year learning about spaceflight and its effects on biological systems–namely, spaceflight-induced anemia and decreased bone density due to long-term exposure to microgravity.

 <p align="center">
 	<img src="/assets/media/img/microbio/2024-05-17-2.jpg">